 - Low VOC interior finishes and furnishings for improved air quality

-- Site placement and building design provide daylight in all public and residential spaces as well as enhance green design features and links to the prairie ecosystem
+- Site placement and building design that provide daylight in all public and residential spaces and enhance green design features and links to the prairie ecosystem

 - Orchard, edible landscaping, and gardens

 - Power, heat, and cooling from campus renewable energy sources